Not just young feminists: Why women harassed decades ago added names to the list of sexual predators

 The absence of organised mechanisms to deal with sexual harassment complaints is not the only thing that failed women like Karpagam, Kellogg and Trivedi during their student years in the 1980s and 90s.
 They were also let down by the larger culture of ignoring or hushing up what was often common knowledge about a particular faculty member’s sexual misconduct.

 This culture of silence permeated everything, including Karpagam’s own reactions to situations that bothered her.
-“I had seen women coming crying out of his office, but I never spoke to them back then – that was just the culture,” said Karpagam, who often discussed Amar’s behaviour with three other students who had also been targeted by him.
+“I had seen women coming crying out of his office, but I never spoke to them back then – that was just the culture,” said Karpagam, who often discussed Amar’s behaviour with three other students who had also allegedly been targeted by him.

 A former student of St John’s, who did not wish to be named, claimed that sexual harassment did not even figure in the public discourse of those days.
 “No student would have had the courage to make a complaint back then,” he said.
 “They simply would not have been believed.”